danthegoodman1/DurableStreams/README.md

 It's more like Redis streams, without the consumer group.

+You can build Kafka-like semantics on top as needed.

+The TLDR is you can think of a Durable Stream as a single Kafka partition with its own timestamp oracle.
+If you want offset persistence, consumer groups, etc. you can build that as a layer on top (possible also with Durable Objects).

 ### Based on requests, not persistent connections

 This makes it easier to quickly publish messages and go away.
 You don't need to set up and manage a connection.